-Each step of the architectural design process involves meeting your needs and the requirements of your Title, Council, Building Regulations and Building Standards.
+Each step of the architectural design process involves meeting your needs for your new home and the requirements of your Title, Council, Building Regulations and Building Standards.

 Your architect can help you with all stages of the Architectural Design Process or with one stage.
-For example, you may want your architect to design your home and not during construction.
+For example, you may want your architect to design your home and not assist during construction.